The Nysa family as the main source of unequilibrated LL ordinary chondrites: NEO dataset

 \section{NEO dataset}

-Table~\ref{tab:neo} lists all LL-chondrite-like NEOs from the MITHNEOS survey \citep{Binzel:2019,Marsset:2022} considered in this study.
+Table~\ref{tab:app_neo} lists all 395 spectra of 325 individual LL-chondrite-like NEOs from the MITHNEOS survey \citep{Binzel:2019,Marsset:2022} considered in this study.
 For each object, we report the asteroid number, name, and designation; the associated spectral file; the orbital elements ($a$, $e$, $i$); the absolute magnitude ($H$); and the measured ol/(ol+opx) ratio.
-We also provide the reduced $\chi^2_{\nu}$ values from spectral comparisons with the mean Nysa$_S$ and Flora family spectra, weighted by the uncertainties on the NEO spectra, as well as the corresponding best-matching family analog, defined as the case yielding the lower $\chi^2_{\nu}$.